 Untreated crossbites can cause significant tooth, gum and jaw complications.
 A crossbite with one or more front teeth can lead to loosening of the opposing tooth or teeth, gum recession and tooth wear.
 A posterior crossbite can lead to uneven jaw growth, facial asymmetry and tooth wear.

-Even if your child only has one tooth in crossbite, it is definitely worth seeking orthodontic treatment before any of these potential complications arise.
+Even if your child only has one tooth in crossbite, it is definitely worth seeking orthodontic correction before any of these potential complications arise as their bite can change significantly as they grow.

 Orthodontists are trained to diagnose and assess the severity of crossbites in children.
 They will discuss this with you and help you choose the right kind of treatment for your child’s circumstances.